 Standard Magnification Table

-The table below shows the magnification levels you’ll achieve with this scope using a 25mm, 18mm, and 10mm eyepiece.
+The table below shows the magnification levels you’ll achieve with the Nexstar 130SLT using a 25mm, 18mm, and 10mm eyepiece.
 The bottom row shows what this would be with a 2x Barlow Lens.

 It’s not easy to find an affordable telescope with a motorized mount and decent optics.
 Quality motorized mounts aren’t cheap, so manufacturers often then save money on the optical components of the scope to hit a certain price point.